Mobilizing on the Right to Housing

 Visit the toolkit website

-• Provide practical tools and templates to enable Review Panel participation
+Provide practical tools and templates to enable Review Panel participation

-• Democratize knowledge about the right to housing in Canada and how to claim it
+Democratize knowledge about the right to housing in Canada and how to claim it

-Anti-Heroine Media joined the project to ensure that the toolkit design met these goals.
 We created a distinct brand identity for this project, with a palette of bright and bold eye-catching colours to use throughout the design.
 These colours reflect common shades used in protest movements around the world, and take inspiration from the Progress Pride and Disability Justice flags.
-The eight colours in the palette also correspond with the eight parts of the toolkit.
-This helps make the document easier to navigate for folks looking to access specific elements and resources.
-We chose the Lexend font because it is specifically designed with accessibility in mind for those with visual or cognitive disabilities.
-It is clean and graphic, which works well to balance out the bold and punchy colour palette.

-We knew we needed to create a document that was accessible and easy-to-read, while also highlighting the vibrant communities who would be using it.
-The resulting design is bold and colourful, with lots of high impact original illustrations throughout.
-The illustration style takes inspiration from pop and street artists, who have long used the form to challenge the status quo, often in non-traditional settings.
+We wanted to ensure that the toolkit was easy to read, while also highlighting the vibrant communities who would be using it.
+The resulting design is filled with lots of high impact original illustrations to break up the text and show the resources in action.
+The illustration style takes inspiration from pop and street artists, who have long used the form to challenge the status quo.
 This links directly to the issue of housing, especially in urban spaces, and community collaboration for change.